Presence-Event Berlin

 Please note: The programme of the face-to-face event in Berlin will be mainly in German.

-Dates: Garden: and Landing:Stage offer a two-day programme on 13 & 14 May.
-On the first day, the programme starts at 09:00 and ends at 18:15.
-On day two, the programme also starts at 09:00 and runs until 18:30.
-This will be followed by an evening get-together.
-On the third day of the festival, the programme continues purely digitally.
-Have a look at our programme.
+Dates: Garden: and Landing:Stage offered a two-day programme on 13 & 14 May.
+On the first day, the programme started at 09:00 and ends at 18:15.
+On day two, the programme also started at 09:00 and ran until 18:30.
+This was followed by an evening get-together.
+On the third day of the festival, the programme continued purely digitally.

 Location: Festsaal Kreuzberg, Am Flutgraben 2, 12435 Berlin.